lidofinance/lido-dao/README.md

 Also, the DAO will accumulate service fees and spend them on insurance, research, development, and protocol upgrades.
 Initial DAO members will take part in the threshold signature for Ethereum 2.0 by making BLS threshold signatures.

 The DePool DAO is an [Aragon organization](https://aragon.org/dao).
 Since Aragon provides a full end-to-end framework to build DAOs, we use its standard tools.
-Protocol smart contracts extend AragonApp base contract and can be managed by DAO.
+Protocol smart contracts extend AragonApp base contract and can be managed by the DAO.

-A full list of protocol levers that are controllable by Aragon DAO and you can found [here](docs/protocol-levers.md).
+A full list of protocol levers that are controllable by the Aragon DAO can be found [here](docs/protocol-levers.md).

 ## Contracts